phynet/Ruby-OptionParser-Example/README.md

-# Ruby-Option_Parser_example
+# Ruby-Option Parser Example

+This script it's a code example on how to implement OPTIONS in you Ruby code.

-Just use the default input.
+If you use the default input, you will se the output printed.

     -p
     -s